kkkl37/astrology-bot/README.md

 ## Tarot

-Scrape the plain text of the meaning of each tarot card in different position from biddytarot.com with [biddytarot.com]([https://biddytarot.com/tarot-card-meanings/]).
+Scrape the plain text of the meaning of each tarot card in different position from [biddytarot.com]([https://biddytarot.com/tarot-card-meanings/]).

 # Pipeline
 ![pipeline](https://github.com/nogibjj/astrology-bot/assets/112578026/14580f20-4e4e-49b6-a437-a74b78d9517c)